drogers141/imdb-info-local-videos/README.md

 # IMdb Info for Local Videos

-This is a website meant to work on a local machine where you have movies and tv series on disk and want ratings and summaries available for them.
+This is a website meant to work on a local machine where you have movies and tv series on disk or on the computer and want ratings and summaries available for them.

-It is probably just for me.
-So I'm writing this to remember it a bit.

 ## Requirements

-The site assumes that there is one directory containing movie videos, and one directory containing tv series.
+The site works best if there is one directory containing movie videos, and one directory containing tv series.
 Within each directory each title must have its video or series of videos in a directory with the title in title capitalization with dashes delimiting each word.
-It is recommended that the title ends with the year as shown in IMdb as it will help that the algorithm picks the right title.
+It is recommended that the title ends with the year as shown in IMdb as it will help that the algorithm picks the right title, but this is not necessary.
 ```
 /path/to/movies/Black-Widow-2021
 /path/to/movies/Blade-Runner-1982